zalando/postgres-operator/docs/user.md

-# How to create a new db cluster
+# How to create a new PostgreSQL cluster

-## Create a manifest for a new db cluster
+## Create a manifest for a new PostgreSQL cluster

 As an example you can take this
 [minimal example](manifests/minimal-postgres-manifest.yaml):